TandiweP/TandiweP/README.md

-- 👋 Hi, I’m @TandiweP
+- Hi, I’m Billie
-- 👀 I’m interested in open source projects.
-- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on opensource projects
+- I'm transitioning from a teaching career to Development.
+I am a Full Stack Developer, but am focusing on the front end.
 - 📫 You can reach me on LinkedIn: www.linkedin.com/in/billiekporter

 <!---